phillip0726/NaverBlog-Twitter-Youtube-crawling/README.md

 - First step, crawls the URL of all videos for that keyword.
 - The data is stored in a csv file named 'youtube_url_collection.csv'.
 - Second step, read 'youtube_url_collection.csv' file.
-- Third step, access all URLs and crawl all comments, stored in a csv file named '/data/youtube_comment.csv'.
+- Third step, access all URLs and crawl all comments, and stored in a csv file named '/data/youtube_comment.csv'.
 ```

 ### 2.3 Twitter Posts Crawling